Editor’s note: The content of this article pertains to bodily functions. Reader/viewer discretion is advised.

-Eventually Bill and Judy’s son Bobby decided he would custom-design a stool that would fit around the toilet to help Judy achieve the position her doctors wanted.
-Bobby worked on the project in the Edwards’ garage.
+Eventually Bill and Judy Edwards’s son Bobby Edwards decided he would custom-design a stool that would fit around the toilet to help Judy achieve the position her doctors wanted.
+Bobby Edwards worked on the project in the Edwards’ garage.
 He went through several prototypes and finally found one that worked well and brought Judy relief.

 Squatty Potty sold well online – the Edwards have shipped them to every state and to 17 countries.
 For most of this time they continued making the product in their garage.
 In fact, they’d just barely moved production into a local warehouse when the “Dr. Oz” show called.

-“I thought it was a joke,” Bill said.
+“I thought it was a joke,” he said.
 “I couldn’t believe that Dr. Oz would be calling us!”

-Bill quickly realized the call was real.
+Bill Edwards quickly realized the call was real.
 He shipped a Squatty Potty to the “Dr. Oz” studios so they could film a segment.
-The show’s staff told Bill they’d likely run the Squatty Potty segment at the end of May or early June.
+The show’s staff told him they’d likely run the Squatty Potty segment at the end of May or early June.

 The Edwards were surprised when orders and phone calls started pouring in this week – it turned out that the “Dr. Oz” show ran the segment early.

 “It really caught us off guard!”
-Bill said.
+Bill Edwards said.